mbzadegan/DragonFlyBSD/README.md

-# How compile new release
+# How compile new FortranBSD release

 The nrelease framework is used to build our release and snapshot images (ISO and IMG).